KATBlackCoder/NoteCash/PROGRESS.md

   - Implemented retry mechanisms for database operations
   - Enhanced empty state handling with user-friendly messages

+### Phase 3: PDF Export ✅

+- ✅ **PDF Generation**
+  - Implemented "Export to PDF" button in the payment table
+  - Used html2canvas-pro to capture the payment table as an image
+  - Used jsPDF to create a professional PDF document with title and date
+  - Added error handling for PDF generation process
+  - Created a custom receipt component for professional-looking PDFs
+  - Implemented row selection to choose which payment to export

+- ✅ **Save PDF to Disk**
+  - Implemented native file save dialog using Tauri dialog plugin
+  - Added file system integration to save PDF to user-selected location
+  - Provided success feedback using Naive UI dialog
+  - Configured proper file system permissions in capabilities

 ## Current Work

-- 🔄 **Preparing for Phase 3**
+- 🔄 **Preparing for Phase 4**
-  - Planning PDF export functionality
+  - Planning UX enhancements and final polish
-  - Researching html2canvas-pro and jspdf integration
+  - Researching window state management
-  - Designing PDF layout for payment records
+  - Designing comprehensive logging system

 ## Next Steps

-1. Begin Phase 3 by implementing:
+1. Begin Phase 4 by implementing:
-   - PDF generation from payment records
-   - File system integration for saving PDFs
-   - Native file dialogs for save operations

-2. Later, begin Phase 4:
+   - Window state persistence
-   - UX enhancements and loading indicators
+   - Enhanced loading indicators
-   - Comprehensive error handling
+   - Comprehensive error logging
-   - Final styling and polish

 ## Technical Achievements